alvinkenyagah/WSL-DESKTOP-ENVIROMENT/README.md

 </li>

 <li>
-Save using CTRL+S and exit using CTRL+X.
+Save using CTRL+O then press enter and then exit using CTRL+X.
 </li>

 <li>